 COVID-19 Lung Ultrasound Training

-This online module, developed by the University of Melbourne, is available for free:
+This online module, developed by the University of Melbourne, is available as a paid course:

 COVID-19 Airway Management Emergency Response Module

 These provider materials, provided by the authors of the COVID 19 Airway Team Training course demonstrate an approach to this training that may qualify for CPD points under ANZCA CPD Standards for COVID-19 Airway Management Emergency response education sessions.